jana-lee/p8105_final_project/p8105_final_project.md

 **Data Sources**
 Our team will use a publicly available dataset called the “Disaster Declarations Summary” (Version 2) from the Federal Emergency Management Agency (FEMA).
-This dataset encompasses declaration summaries from 1953 to 2019.
+This dataset encompasses declaration summaries from the first disaster declaration in 1953 to March 15, 2019 and includes all three types of disaster declarations: major disaster, emergency, and fire management assistance.

 **Analyses, Visualizations, and Coding Challenges**
-Our data consist of natural disaster occurences by type of disaster, state, county, and year among other variables.
-We plan to include graphs of disasters over the years to determine whether natural disasters are increasing as we anticipate.
+Our data consist of natural disaster occurrences by type of disaster, state, county, and year, among other variables.
+We plan to include graphs showing frequency of disasters over the years to determine whether natural disasters are increasing as we anticipate.
 Additionally, we will create a multiple linear regression model with the number of natural disasters as the outcome and type of disaster, year, and county as the covariates of interest.

-**Timeline**
+Some anticipated coding challenges are

-  - On Monday, November 11th - Project review meeting (can change if anyone is away for the weekend to Tuesday November 12th after Data Science or Epi 3).
+**Timeline** \* On Monday, November 11th - Project review meeting (can change if anyone is away for the weekend to Tuesday November 12th after Data Science or Epi 3).

   - By Friday, November 15th - Complete the motivation, related work, and initial questions sections of the report.